 This is not something that I will subject my son to anymore!

 “It’s horrific for him and as his parents, it’s truly heartbreaking to feel that our child is so undervalued by society.
 We often choose not to go out for fear of the toilet conditions we will be faced with.
 That’s without even mentioning the risk of lifting him up and down to the toilet floor.”

 We each visit the toilet around eight times per day.
 As able bodied adults, we would not go somewhere if there wasn’t a toilet we could use and we certainly wouldn’t lay a new born baby on the floor to be changed!
 So why is it ok for Hadley and the hundreds of thousands of other children, teens and adults in the UK who have similar needs, to be faced with this hideous situation?

 Currently, standard disabled/accessible toilets are only suitable for those who can use a toilet independently or with minimal support.
 For anybody who needs physical help accessing the toilet (i.e. they need to be lifted) or who has to wear nappies, a disabled/accessible loo is no use to them, and is putting them and their carers at risk of injury and disease.

 Along with many other parents, carers and campaigners, I want to put a stop to this undignified and inhumane situation, by raising awareness of these issues and by helping venues, public and private, to upgrade their facilities and become inclusive by installing adult changing benches and hoists.

-Please visit the rest of this site to find out more, or feel free to drop me a line (email@example.com).
+Please visit the rest of this site to find out more, or feel free to drop me an email.
 I’d love to hear from you.